 Co-management of tuberculosis and HIV treatment

-Progress in detecting and treating TB among people living with HIV
+Progress in detecting and treating TB and HIV among people with HIV-associated TB.

 TB is a leading cause of morbidity and mortality among people living with HIV, including those receiving antiretroviral therapy.
 Prompt TB treatment and early antiretroviral therapy are critical for reducing the mortality due to HIV-associated TB and must be the highest-priority activity for both the AIDS Programme and National TB Programme.
 A measure of the percentage of HIV-positive TB patients that access appropriate treatment for their TB and HIV is therefore very important

 Number of HIV-positive new and relapse TB patients started on TB treatment during the reporting period who were already on antiretroviral therapy or started on antiretroviral therapy during TB treatment within the reporting year

 Estimated number of incident TB cases in people living with HIV